 Why do you do what you do?

-I really enjoy coming to work each day and interacting with all of the students, faculty and staff at Carroll.
-The campus is filled with great people each of whom has a unique set of talents and strengths.
+I really enjoy interacting with all the students, faculty, and staff at Carroll.
+The campus is filled with great people, each of whom has a unique set of talents and strengths.

 My favorite thing about teaching is watching the students grow from the time they start classes in the fall until their final exams in the spring.
-It is amazing how much change takes place over the course of the school year, not only in terms of acquired knowledge but also in terms of maturity and accountability.
-It is a lot of fun to get to know students as they journey through life and to help them as much as possible along the way, even if it’s only for a short time.
+It is amazing how much change takes place over the course of the school year, not only in terms of acquired knowledge but also in terms of skill development, maturity, and accountability.
+It is a lot of fun to get to know students as they journey through life and to help them as much as possible along the way (even if it’s only for a short time)!